 As dawn breaks upon the land, Selina has managed to disguise Bruce as a missionary as she explains that several Christian missionaries had flocked to Japan during this time period.
 They make their way towards an industrial area within Joker’s territory as Batman discovers that coal has been mined to power his operation.
 Later, he brings up the notion that their foe is already altering history since the country’s industrial revolution didn’t occur until much later (the 19th Century, or 1868 to be exact during the Meiji era), to which she says that the Joker is doing this in order to become a Shogun.
 Just as Bruce says that he’ll need some weapons in order to stop the fiendish clown and the rest of the familiar foes, he’s then offered some tea.
 Suddenly, he realizes that it’s his butler Alfred Pennyworth (voiced by Adam Croasdell).
 After letting Batman know that this meet-up was Selina’s idea, Alfred presents him with his makeshift Bat Cave as it’s revealed that the Batmobile survived the time jump.
 Catwoman explains to Bruce that because Pennyworth was waiting within the famed vehicle when Grodd’s Quake Engine went off, they fortunately came across each other and knew that Batman would ultimately catch up to them.

 Suddenly, Bruce hears a screeching sound as he dives for cover alongside Alfred.
 It turns out that Joker’s samurai squad managed to discover the hideout and are pelting it with cannonballs.
 Fortunately, our main group survived the surprise assault as Batman tells Catwoman to keep Alfred safe while he goes after the Joker.
-From there, he drives the Batmobile through the water and easily reaches the other side where he takes out Joker’s men before he begins his drive towards his foe.
+From there, he drives the Batmobile through the water and easily reaches the other side where he takes out Joker’s men before he heads out towards his foe.

 Later, Harley warns the Joker that Batman is approaching within his signature car.
 As such, he’s easily making his way through their defenses, as neither the gunmen nor a series of spikes are able to remotely stop the Dark Knight.